 You hear it time and time again: "The French are so rude!"
-Before I ever set foot in France, I heard the horror stories of rude French waiters who turn their nose up at you, snooty Parisians who refuse to give directions, or just French people in general who hate Americans.
+Before ever setting foot in France, you hear the horror stories of rude French waiters who turn their nose up at anybody and everybody.
+You hear about snooty Parisians who refuse to give directions or just French people in general who turn up their nose at Americans.

-But sometimes we like those stereotypes, particularly when we’re used to them.
-We used to go every year on visits to a brasserie near the Ecole Militaire in Paris called Thoumieux It was in the 7th arrondissement and quite charming, all decked out as a Parisian brasserie should be.
-The waiters barked at you, handed you the menu without a smile and took your order in wooden silence.
-We got used to it and it became a game to get the waiter to relax.
+Funny thing about stereotypes is that they can get comfortable, particularly when you’re used to them.
+Some French even try to fit the stereotype.
+For an example, there is a brasserie near the Ecole Militaire in Paris called Thoumieux in the 7th arrondissement (district).
+It is quite charming and a great value, all decked out as a Parisian brasserie should be.
+It had a tough reputation: waiters barked at you, handed you the menu without a smile, and took your order in wooden silence.
+They did this to everyone.
+Not just tourists.
+It was the modus operandi.
+You got used to it and it became a game to try to get the waiter to relax or crack a smile.
 It was sometimes successful.
-Then Paris decided to run a charm campaign and trained the waiters to say Bonjour or Bonsoir with a smile, and listen to what you were saying.
-We walked in and the waiters did just that.
-But it wasn't the same.
-Perversely, we wanted our grumpy waiters.
+Interestingly, in 2013, France launched a charm campaign to erase the perception that the French are rude.
+Waiters there were trained to say basic greetings like bonjour or bonsoir with a smile and listen to what you were saying.
+The experience at Thoumieux changed.
+It wasn't the same.
+Restaurant guests missed their grumpy, but genuine, waiters.

-- Always at least attempt to speak French.
+Try to attempt to speak French.
 Simply saying, "Bonjour!
-Parlez-vous anglais?" (pronounced bon-jouh, pah-lay vooz ahn-glay) can work wonders.
+Parlez-vous Anglais?" (pronounced bon-jouha, pah-lay vooz ahn-glay) can work wonders.
 It means, "Hello.
 Do you speak English?"
 Many French who would feign ignorance suddenly speak fluent English if you just try.
-Also, try to imagine what you would think of a stranger walked up to you speaking French and expecting you to reply.

-- Quieten down!
 The French are a very hushed people in public (though when animated or excited by something they can rev up the decibels).
-I never realized how obnoxious it can be to be loud until I was in France.
-My husband and I were eating dinner in a lovely cafe in Carcassonne when a group of American tourists barged in, loudly shouting at one another, running around the restaurant snapping pictures of patrons and generally being rude.
-One man bellowed, "I wonder if they serve grits here?" across the room.
-Their behaviour was made even more noticeable in France where the people are more low-key.
-I might note that the wait staff was still polite to these buffoons, despite their disrupting the dinner-time ambiance.
+For example, imagine the distraction of a group of tourists who barge into a restaurant, loudly shouting at one another, running around the restaurant snapping pictures of patrons, and generally being rude.
+This loud behavior is noticeable in France where the people are more low-key.
+Loud disruptions like this can ruin a restaurant's relaxed dinner-time ambiance.